 - Its DW 735 model

 - It has 2 different speeds

 - This lunchbox planer comes with a three knife cutter-head

 - Has a fan-assisted chip ejection that vacuums chips

-The DEWALT Thickness Planer (DW735) is a powerful and versatile machine which produces professional-quality results with minimal effort, while also saving on costs thanks to its high performance.
-It can be the cornerstone of any serious woodworking workshop, and is subject to daily use by industrial carpenters, builders, etc.
+The DEWALT Thickness Planer (DW735) is a powerful and versatile machine that produces professional-quality results with minimal effort, while also saving on costs thanks to its high performance.
+It can be the cornerstone of any serious woodworking workshop and is subject to daily use by industrial carpenters, builders, etc.

 The DEWALT Thickness Planer is one of the most powerful tools on the market.
 It is equipped with a mighty 15 amp, 20,000 RPM motor that can easily handle hardwoods, it will cut you anything you want.